 Warwick Castle This is a very popular tourist attraction in the town of Warwick and some visitors complain to me that it has been "Disneyfied" and they have even thought that it was built specially for the tourists!
 In fact, it is a genuine, extremely well preserved medieval castle, albeit altered over the centuries.
 Originally, in the time of William the Conquerer (he had it built in 1068) it was a wooden construction, later rebuilt in stone and used as a fortification until the early 17th Century.
 It was then converted into a country house by a Greville and this family later became the Earls of Warwick and owned the castle from 1759 until 1978 when they sold it to Tussauds, who own the famous Wax Museum in London.
 Amongst the many things to do there (see the website) you can go back in time, peeping into the private apartments to see a reconstruction of the preparations for a Royal Weekend party of 1898 when the Prince of Wales (later Edward VII) came to stay at the castle, with the very convincing wax figures standing in for the house party characters.

-Berkeley Castle, ( free entry to HHA members) open until end of October, Sunday to Wednesday a little further to drive in the South of the Cotswolds, is the oldest castle in Britain to be lived in by the same family for nearly 900 years.
+Berkeley Castle, ( free entry to HHA members) open from April until end of October, Sunday to Wednesday a little further to drive in the South of the Cotswolds, is the oldest castle in Britain to be lived in by the same family for nearly 900 years.
 The murder of Edward II is thought to have taken place here in 1327.
 A Norman Fortress, 'converted' in medieval times to become a family home with beautiful Elizabethan gardens as well as a butterfly house.
 The tour of the castle is guided and included in the admission price but I think you can also wander on your own.
 It was used as a set in the filming of the period drama 'Wolf Hall'.
 While you are in the area, you could also visit the Edward Jenner Museum and medieval church of St Mary next door.
 You could spend half a day here and then the other half visiting the Slimbridge Wetlands.